• Skip to main content

 baked beans

-Classic Canadian Dishes: Molasses Baked Beans
+Classic Canadian Dish: Molasses Baked Beans

 These classic baked beans have East Coast roots — the use of molasses versus maple syrup is a Maritime tradition stemming from New England, in particular Boston.